edwardlore-ss/github-slideshow/_posts/0000-01-02-edwardlore-ss.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 Congratulations.
-You didn't mess up.
+You only messed up a little.
 Use the left arrow to go back!